-This year the Compensation Committee:
+This year the Human Resources and Compensation Committee:

-- Reviewed our executive compensation to ensure our program continues to be fair and competitive with the appropriate markets for key executive talent. - Determined and approved appropriate performance metrics and strategic priorities for fiscal 2021. - Reviewed and approved the compensation of the members of the Company's executive team. - Ensured that our executive compensation disclosure practices are current and up-to-date.
+- Reviewed our executive compensation to ensure our program continues to be fair and competitive with the appropriate markets for key executive talent. - Determined and approved appropriate performance metrics and strategic priorities for fiscal 2022. - Reviewed and approved the compensation of the members of the Company's Executive Management Team. - Ensured that our executive compensation disclosure practices are current and up-to-date.

-Despite the ongoing impact of the COVID-19 epidemic, the Board of Directors is pleased that AGF's executive team has continued to work in the best interests of our stakeholders and continues to execute on a client-oriented plan across all global channels, and in private alternatives.
-Highlights of the 2021 fiscal year included:
+The Board of Directors is pleased that AGF's Executive Management Team has continued to work in the best interests of our stakeholders and continues to execute on a client-oriented plan across all global channels, and in private capital.
+Highlights of the 2022 fiscal year included: